 Bath boards, grab rails and bath lifts are just a few of the products that help make the bathroom a safer place for older people.

-Bath boards and seats: When it starts becoming difficult to get in and out of the bath, it is time to look at the bath boards, benches, seats and steps that are available to make life easier.
+Bath seats and boards: when it starts becoming difficult to get in and out of the bath, it is time to look at the bath boards, benches, seats and steps that are available to make life easier.
 We explain how to buy the right product for your circumstances.

-Bath lifts and hoists: It might be the case that your relative’s strength and mobility have declined so much that they need extra support for washing in the bath.
-There are various types of bath lift and hoist suitable for different needs.
+Bath lifts and hoists: it might be the case that your relative’s strength and mobility have declined so much that they need extra support for washing in the bath.
+There are various types of bath lifts and hoists suitable for different needs.
 We let you know your choices.

-Adapting your bathroom: If a conventional bath or shower are no longer suitable, there are several different types of bath and walk-in shower to choose from when adapting your bathroom to suit an older person’s needs.
-Use this guide to discover your options and other ways to adapt a bathroom, including adapting the toilet.
+Bathroom adaptations: if a conventional bath or shower are no longer suitable, there are several types of baths and walk-in showers to choose from when adapting a bathroom to suit an older person’s needs.
+Discover your options and other ways to adapt a bathroom, including adapting the toilet.